-To celebrate World Wildlife day, INBAR announces some of its latest speakers for the Global Bamboo and Rattan Congress
+To celebrate World Wildlife day, INBAR announces its latest collaborations with the World Wildlife Foundation for the Global Bamboo and Rattan Congress

 3 March 2018 – Given the theme for this World Wildlife Day is ‘big cats’, we could hardly neglect the importance of one iconic mammal.
 Although they are members of the Ursidae (bear) family, the Giant Panda is known in Chinese as xióng māo (熊猫) – literally, ‘bear cat’.
 These giant mammals rely on bamboo for their sustenance, and eat up to 38 kilograms a day.